rammurat/react-map-integration/README.md

-# Express API consume in React with Google map
+# Express API consume in React with Google maps and CRUD operations

 ## Overview
 A quick POC with Webpack, React  and Redux configuration for client side rendering.